The Heart Of Galway's Heritage

 Step back in time and enjoy one of Galway's most popular heritage attractions.
 Katie’s is a restored thatched cottage that depicts traditional life in one of Ireland’s oldest fishing villages.
 After enjoying our authentic turf fire, with tea, scones or homemade Irish Guinness brack, step inside our specially curated design studio at the rear of the cottage to discover some of Ireland's best contemporary & vintage interior home accessories & unique 100% Irish gifts.

-This hub of artisan activity is an opportunity to experience traditional Claddagh community life as it was during the 17th - 20th century.
+This hub of artisan activity is a chance to experience traditional Claddagh community life, as it was during the 17th - 20th century, and find the right piece of art, sculpture or architectural salvage, for your home, garden, business, studio or apartment.

 Fish (periwinkles, limpets, cockles, mussels, herrings and eels), harvested by Galway’s famous Hooker boats, were the principle food source for many families during the Great Famine of 1845 – 47.